 - I spend a lot of my time trying to make my boyfriend happy.

 - If I am upset about something in my relationship, I often dismiss my feelings to avoid a conflict.

-4. The men I date tend to be bossy and controlling, and get angry when I don't do what they want me to do.
+- The men I date are bossy and controlling and get angry when I don't do what they want me to do.

-7. I love how great it feels to make up after a fight, like I have a fresh start to be a better girlfriend.
+- I love how great it feels to make up after a fight, like I have a fresh start.

-If you answered “TRUE” to one or more of the above, then you may be addicted to dating drama.
+If you answered “TRUE” to one or more of the above, then you're addicted to dating drama.

 In my experience as a dating coach, I’ve found that dramatic behavior in relationships is quite common.
 The good news is that this addiction can effectively be broken by building your self-esteem.